jeremynoesen/VolleyBall/README.md

 - WorldEdit 7.2.8

 ## Installation
-To install the plugin, download the latest release, put it in your server plugins folder, and start or restart your server.
-This will generate the necessary files for configuration of the plugin, located in `plugins/VolleyBall`.
+1. Download the latest release.
+2. Put the jar in your plugins folder.
+3. Start or restart your server.

 ## Configuration
 There is no main configuration, all configuring is done in-game.